abgox/abyss/app-list.md

     - <img src="https://img.shields.io/badge/deprecated-%23d73a49" style="display:inline" alt="deprecated" />

-      - It has been deprecated, and any installation or update will fail.
+      - It has been deprecated, and cannot be installed.
+      - If the installation is completed before `deprecated`, it cannot be updated via Scoop.

     - <img src="https://img.shields.io/badge/pending-%238957e5" style="display:inline" alt="pending" />

-      - It is pending and cannot be installed temporarily.
+      - It is pending, and cannot be installed.
+      - If the installation is completed before `pending`, it cannot be updated via Scoop.

     - <img src="https://img.shields.io/badge/renamed-%231f6feb" style="display:inline" alt="renamed" />